Blog founder and former SBSG Chair David Wood answers some of the common queries we receive about Peregrines.

 Where do they go after they leave the nest?

 The young will stay in the vicinity of the nest for several weeks, gradually roaming more widely.
 British Peregrines do not routinely migrate beyond these shores, though they do undertake regional migration from upland breeding areas in winter when food supply is scarce.
 Ringing recoveries indicate that most young Peregrines will disperse less than 60 miles from the nest where they hatched, and ringing records also confirm that some Scandinavian Peregrines reach Britain.
+From sightings and recoveries we know that Sheffield offspring have made it as far as RSPB Old Moor (≈11 miles), Wakefield (≈20 miles) and Bradford (≈35 miles).

 How fast do they fly?